vinnywiz/Peer-to-Peer-Lending/README.md

 ![image](results/Design/etl.jpg)

 ### a.
 Data Preprocessing
 To begin, we executed a simple exploratory analysis using the data dictionary to find unique key identifiers to merge the listings and loans data.
 Both datasets have their unique key identifiers however, there is no direct connection between the unique identifiers.
 We decided to merge the two datasets with 6 common variables **(loan_origination_date, amount_borrowed, borrower_rate, prosper_rating, term, and co_borrower_application)**.
 We kept only uniquely merged rows as there might be two same borrowers who requested the same amount of loan and received the same loan interest and maturity.
 We filtered the data to only include loans from 2015 - 2021.
-After merging we had more that 80% unique rows.
+After merging we had more that 80% unique matches between the 2 sources.

  Some of features in the data was dropped some based on these conditions;
   - variables with >50% of missing data